juniorporfirio/checkclauses/README.md

 ## Build Notes

-- Remember to update the PackageVersion in the csproj file and then a build on master should automatically publish the new package to nuget.org.
+- Remember to update the PackageVersion in the `.csproj` file and then a build on master should automatically publish the new package to nuget.org.
 - Add a release with form `1.0.2` to GitHub Releases in order for the package to actually be published to Nuget.
-Otherwise it will claim to have been successful but is lying to you.
+Otherwise it will claim to have been successful but it will be lying to you.